fuine/msc-thesis-typst/content/ch3_results.typ

 do not have significant overfit problems, especially since multiple dropout layers are introduced.

-#figure(image("../images/icebergs/distributions.svg"),
-  caption: flex-caption(
+#figure(image("../images/icebergs/distributions.svg"), caption: flex-caption(
   [ECDF AUC values resulting from optimization on the Icebergs dataset.
-Each curve has been created based on ten independent runs of the experiment.
+Each curve has
+    been created based on ten independent runs of the experiment.
   ],
-  [ECDF AUC values resulting from optimization on the Icebergs dataset.]
+  [ECDF AUC values resulting from optimization on the Icebergs dataset.], ))<fig:icebergs_distributions>
-  )
-)<fig:icebergs_distributions>

 Plots of the 'running' best and best-in-generation individuals are depicted in
 @fig:icebergs_best.
 Differences in generation numbers arise from different population